gautemo/Gaute-Meek-Olsen/src/today-i-learned/git-folder-to-repo.md

 date: 2019-11-17
 updated: 2022-11-29
 category: git
+description: How to connect a folder to an existing git repository.
 ---

 Often when I create a new repository through the GitHub website I initiate it with a Readme and License.
 When I don't clone this repo directly, but rather want to connect a folder to it, these commands come in handy.